-To have completed the IGCSE Design & Technology (Graphics) with a Grade 'C' or better, or to have permission from the Head of Department.
+To have completed the IGCSE Design & Technology (Graphics) with a Grade 'C' or better, or to have permission from Ms Groves.

 The A.S.
 Level Design & Technology (Graphics) course is an advanced course of study for students who have successfully completed the IGCSE course.